KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/orientation-algorithmic-entrainment-and-suppression.md

 It is structural non-return.

-Signal is transmitted into a field that cannot, or will not, answer at the level of coherence.
+Signal is transmitted into a field that cannot, or will not, answer at the register of coherence.

 This is why obscurity can become traumatic.